EfekaanBengi/scraping-currency-python/README.md

 -----------------------------------
-Scraping currency in Python using request module.
+Scraping currency in Python using request and bs4 module.
 The goal of this project is to improve our skills in Python by working on examples that may be needed in life.

 Firstly you should download BeautifulSoup and requests modules.